rizo/streams-bench/README.md

 to provide a clean reproducible environment and consisten compilation flags.

 ### `Stdlib.Seq` (`Pull_thunk_list`)
-Implemented in [Stdlib.Seq](https://github.com/ocaml/ocaml/blob/4.10/stdlib/seq.mli).
+Model used in [Stdlib.Seq](https://github.com/ocaml/ocaml/blob/4.10/stdlib/seq.mli).
 This is an iterator similar to lists albeit lazy, protected with a thunk.

 ```ocaml